elfhosted/elfhosted.com/docs/blog/posts/infra/added-scannarr-to-arrs.md

 [Plex Meta Manager][plex-meta-manager] (PMM) is a CLI tool which obsessively tidies up, augments, and expands your Plex library.
 Out-of-the-box, PMM runs daily, but it's sometimes desirable to change the run frequency, or to force it to run immediately.

 Thanks to an enthusiastic user, we now have ENV var support for Plex Meta Manager, via [ElfBot][elfbot].
-More details can be found on the [Plex Meta Manager's documentation page](plex-meta-manager).
+More details can be found on the [Plex Meta Manager's documentation page][plex-meta-manager].

 ## Bugfix - unnecessary restarts on rclone mounts